emahuni/sails-hook-et-polymorphic-orm/README.md

 };

 ```

-It gets worse.
-You have populate all those models manually each time, even for the ones the status record doesn't belong to.

-### Polymorphism to the rescue
+For many reasons this is a source of confusion and blotting of code, which makes it very hard to mentain and reason about.

-What if we could just create an attribute in the model that automatically reverses and point to all associations that associate with the model?
-Here is how
+With polymorphic associations this becomes very simple.
+Just create an attribute in the status model that automatically reverses and points to all associations that associate with the model?
+Here is how:

 ```js
 // api/models/Status.js